KIT - Karlsruhe Institute of Technology image/svg+xml

 • Hexapod (PI) for positioning of secondary focusing optics

-• Heavy load hexapod (PI) for precise positioning of Johann spectrometer or other heavy equipment
+• Heavy load hexapod (PI) for precise positioning of heavy equipment

 • Liquid N2 cryostat (OI OptistatDN) for low temperature measurements